pishoyg/coptic/README.md

 Most scripts have default parameters with the assumption that they are being invoked from the repo's root directory, rather than from the directory where the script lives.

+### `data/`

+We have somewhat strict rules regarding our `data/` directory.
+It usually (and this means almost always) contains four
+subdirectories:

+- `raw/`: Data that is **copied** from elsewhere.
+This would, for example, include the Marcion SQL tables copied as is, unmodified.
+We don't use files in this directory as inputs to our program.

+- `input/`: Data that we either *modified* or *created*.
+If we want to fix typos to data that we copied, we don't touch the data under `raw/`, but we take the liberty to modify the copies that live under `input/`.
+This directory also includes the data that we created ourselves.

+- `output/`: This contains the data written by our pipelines, **one subdirectory per format**.
+If your pipeline writes both TSV and HTML, they should go respectively to `output/tsv/` and `output/html/`.

 ### `vault.sh`